MrVideo/MrVideo/README.md

 You can always find me on **Discord** `@xMrVideo#0001`, I'd love to chat with you!

+You can also visit [my website](https://mariomerlo.me) to find out more about me.

 ## What I know

 * C
 * Python
 * HTML
 * CSS

 ## What I am learning

 * JavaScript
 * C++
 * C# and Unity

 ## What I want to learn in the future

 * Haskell
 * x86 Assembly